 “Minstrels Have Florodora Sextet,” Daily Cardinal (Madison, WI), Mar.
 19, 1909, University of Wisconsin–Madison Archives.

 “Van Hise Speaks to Engineers: Commends Success of Minstrel Show,” 1909.

-Rhae Lynne Barnes, interviewed by Nathan Connolly, Backstory Radio, podcast audio, February 8, 2019,
+Rhae Lynn Barnes, interviewed by Nathan Connolly, Backstory Radio, podcast audio, February 8, 2019.

 Eric Lott, Love & Theft: Blackface Minstrelsy and the American Working Class (New York: Oxford University Press, 2013).